August 2-8, 2015

 Immerse yourself in dance!

-DANCE This! brings together technique, performance, and choreography to learn about culture through the art of dance.
+DANCE This! brings together technique, performance, and choreography, using the art of dance to learn about the world through culture.
 The DANCE This!
 Camp at Centrum provides an opportunity for high school students to study a wide range of dance styles and techniques in a supportive, yet challenging atmosphere.

 Students participate in Afro Brazilian, Ballet, Jazz & Modern, Hip-Hop and choreography classes with professional dance instructors.

 Tuition, Room & Board is $850; scholarships are available.